Withdrawing from Courses

-If a student receives state financial aid, including but not limited to, North Carolina Community College Grant, North Carolina Education Lottery Scholarship, or National Guard Tuition Assistance, and withdraws from SCC prior to the 35% point in the term, a return of funds calculation will be performed to determine whether funds must be returned to the state.
+If a student receives state financial aid, including but not limited to, North Carolina Community College Grant, North Carolina Education Lottery Scholarship, or North Carolina Longleaf Commitment Grant, and withdraws from SCC prior to the 35% point in the term, a return of funds calculation will be performed to determine whether funds must be returned to the state.

 The Federal Refund Policy applies to all students receiving federal financial aid funds including those who qualify for the state refund policy mentioned above.
 This policy requires the school to determine the amount of Title IV aid a student has earned.
 The earned amount is determined by calculating the number of class days prior to the date of withdrawal.
 The unearned portion must be returned.
 This may require repayment by the student of all or part of any federal money received by the student.

 Refunds will be allocated by law according to the following order: